High School Credit Courses

 Marks: Will be sent out at the end of August.

-NOTE: Acceptance will be confirmed within 10 days of receipt of the application and full payment of enrolment fee: $1,500 ($750 for the Civics Half day course).
+NOTE: Acceptance will be confirmed within 10 days of receipt of the application and $500 enrolment fee deposit.